 1: What Is The K-ETA?

-The K-ETA (Korea Electronic Travel Authorization) is an online electronic travel authorization that visa-free foreign visitors need to obtain before entering the Republic of Korea for tourism, visiting relatives, participating in events or meetings, and for business purposes other than profitable activities.
+The K-ETA (Korea Electronic Travel Authorisation) is an online electronic travel authorisation that visa-free foreign visitors need to obtain before entering the Republic of Korea for tourism, visiting relatives, participating in events or meetings, and for business purposes other than profitable activities.

-If you are ready to apply now, you can start the process with the button below.
+If you are ready to apply now, you can start the process through the official K-ETA site from the button below:

-However, if you want to know more about how to apply for the K-ETA, who needs to apply for it, or want any other information the Korea Electronic Travel Authorization, then please keep on reading.
+If you want to know more about how to apply for the K-ETA, who needs to apply for it, or want any other information the Korea Electronic Travel Authorisation, then please keep on reading.

 2: Who Needs To Apply For The K-ETA?